Char Dil Char Rahen

 Char Dil Char Rahen (English title: Four Hearts, Four Roads) is a 1959 Hindi film directed by Khwaja Ahmad Abbas, and starring two big stars of the era, real-life brothers Shammi Kapoor and Raj Kapoor.
 The movie is based on a novel of the same name.

 Plot

-Three young man Govinda (Raj Kapoor), Dilwar (Ajit Khan) and Jhonny (Shammi Kapoor) waiting at the crossroads for their lovers.
-Govinda was prevented from marrying Chavi (Meena Kumari) as she is untouchable and driven out from village.
+Three young men Govinda, Dilwar, and Jhonny waiting at the crossroads for their lovers.
+Govinda was prevented from marrying Chavi as she is untouchable and driven out of the village.
 Govinda then waits for her at the crossroads.
-Dilwar rescues Pyari (Nimmi) from Nawab (Anwar Hussain (actor)) but she refuses to escape without her mother.
-She then sets up a shop and waits near crossroad for Dilawar.
-Jhonny in love with Stella (Kumkum (actress)) is framed by his boss Fereira (David Abraham) and jailed he later joins group of crossroads and starts a garage.
-Nirmal Kumar (Paidi Jairaj) the union leader then asks the trio to blast a hill at crossroad to build a road.
+Dilwar rescues Pyari from Nawab but she refuses to escape without her mother.
+She then sets up a shop and waits near the crossroad for Dilawar.
+Jhonny, in love with Stella, is framed by his boss Fereira, and jailed.
+He later joins the group at the crossroads and starts a garage.
+Nirmal Kumar the union leader then asks the trio to blast a hill at the crossroad to build a road.